KANIKA1312/QAautomation-wikipedia/README.md

 # Project info

 ## Purpose
-To create automated test to test searchl functionality of an wikipedia website
+To create automated test to test search functionality of an wikipedia website

 # Technology Stack